dagmawitmoges/cinema-reservation/README.md

 # cinema-reservation

-this is a cinema seat reservation system make to make it easier for the customer to buy tickets online without having to come to the cinema hall to get the tickets.
+this is a cinema seat reservation system made to make it easier for the customer to buy tickets online without having to come to the cinema hall to get the tickets.